 On the other hand, when you establish a list of household chores and those chores are successfully completed by each person, your relationship no longer feels the unnecessary weight of an unequal burden.
 That means no more fights about chores — hopefully — and potentially, a happier relationship.

-How do you make a list of household chores that will stick and not just be ignored or forgotten?
+How do you make a list of household responsibilities that will stick and not just be ignored or forgotten?
 Here are five tips that can make that list stick.

 First, you should divide the chores fairly.
 Remember that a chore list can include tasks that are more like errands, such as grocery shopping.
 Each partner should have an equal amount of chores so that they are doing roughly the same amount of work.